kkelly18/flask-on-predix/README.md

 - Requires login before accessing any route.

 Notes
-- gunicorn workers are explicitly set to 1 due to issues with UAA authentication and asynchronous sessions
+- gunicorn workers are explicitly set to 1 due to issues with UAA authentication and synchronous sessions

+Steps:
+1. Run `./create_services.sh`
+2. Import Postman collections and environments to test all API calls.

 #### Release v4.1
 Migrate schema, implement resource to POST and GET data.